Governance and Board of Trustees

 Deanna was previously Director Finance from 2009 to 2014, where she headed the Finance Group responsible for financial management across GIC’s portfolio, covering financing arrangements for assets, tax planning, investment holding structures, accounting and management of revenue and expenditure.

-Deanna is a board member of Swiss Re Ltd, and an advisory board member of Nanyang Business School.
-She holds a Bachelor of Accountancy from the Nanyang Technological University of Singapore and completed the Stanford Executive Programme.
+Deanna is currently a board member of Swiss Re Ltd, the National University Health System and Wealth Management Institute International Pte Ltd. She holds a Bachelor of Accountancy from the Nanyang Technological University of Singapore and completed the Stanford Executive Programme.

 Key Management